QUVA-Lab/e2cnn/README.md

 For more details we refer to our NeurIPS 2019 paper [General E(2)-Equivariant Steerable CNNs](https://arxiv.org/abs/1911.08251).

+The library also supports equivariant Steerable partial differential operators as described in [Steerable Partial Differential Operators for Equivariant Neural Networks](https://arxiv.org/abs/2106.10163).

 --------------------------------------------------------------------------------

 The library is structured into four subpackages with different high-level features: